 Prior to the Business Combination and Pre-Closing Reorganization, 42.7% of Parent was owned by PSD Investment Limited and 48.8% of Parent was owned by Volvo Cars.
-Li Shufu controls PSD Investment Limited and directly or indirectly owns approximately 91.9% of equity interests in Geely, which owns approximately 82.0% of equity interests in Volvo Cars and approximately 86.0% of GLy Capital Management Partners (Cayman) Limited.
-GLy Capital Management Partners (Cayman) Limited controls Northpole GLY GP1, the general partner of Northpole GLY 2 LP.
-After the Closing, Li Shufu has a beneficial ownership of 94.8% of the outstanding Shares, as described in beneficial ownership table above.
+Li Shufu controls PSD Investment Limited and owns approximately 91.1% of equity interests in Geely, which owns approximately 82.0% of equity interests in Volvo Cars.
+After the Closing, Li Shufu is expected to have a beneficial ownership of 94.7% of the outstanding Shares, as described in beneficial ownership table above.